BOBANOVIORGANI/solaron-0bab6/content/pages/contact.md

     backgroundSize: full
     title: Contact us
     text: |+
-      We look forward to hearing feedback from you.
+      We look forward to hear feedback from you, and provide help.

       *   Company: SOLAROW